 227mph Skoda at Bonneville Speed Week

 evo's Richard Meaden helped Skoda break an impressive record at Bonneville 2011.
-The full story and video of the 227mph Octavia is here
+Here's the full story.

 There was a time when Skodas were the butt of every comedian’s jokes.
 If you write for the Daily Mail that time is still with us, but for the rest of us Skoda has morphed from Eastern Block oddity into a credible and creative European carmaker.
 That said, it’s still something of a surprise when Skoda UK’s PR manager, Pietro Panarisi, calls to explain his idea to mark the tenth anniversary of Skoda’s vRS performance brand: a one-off Octavia that he hopes will do 200mph at Bonneville Speed Week.
 Oh, and would I like to be the driver?